sekrupke/bi-mini-project-p02/README.md

 * Write the memory into a result file for later loading into the database

 For further information see the commented source code under *etl/consolidate.py*.

+In order to execute the Python script the development environment must be configured.
+Further information is in the SETUP.md (Creating Python Environment).